-Our next visit will be on Wednesday 22nd May 2019, to Layer Marney Tower and Cressing Temple Barns, near Colchester.
+Our first full day visit for the 2019 season was on Wednesday 22nd May 2019, to Layer Marney Tower and Cressing Temple Barns, near Colchester.

-We move on to Layer Marney Tower for an inclusive ploughman’s lunch and cake!
+We moved on to Layer Marney Tower for an inclusive ploughman’s lunch and cake!

 Layer Marney is a Grade 1 Tudor house.
 Henry, first Lord Marney, was Henry VIII’s Lord Privy Seal.
 He planned a palace to rival Hampton Court, but he died in 1523 and two years later work stopped, with only one range of the building completed.
 The gatehouse is now in private hands and is only open to the public by special arrangement.
 After lunch we will be given a guided tour of the house and the church which was altered to match the house.